 Some facts about this concentration:

-- Builds on NVCC’s and LFCC’s Cyber Security program that has received DHS/NSA Center of Academic Excellence designation
+- Builds on NOVA’s and LFCC’s Cyber Security program which have received DHS/NSA Center of Academic Excellence designation

 - Builds hard skills recognized by the NIST National Initiative for Cyber Security Education as requisite for cyber security workers